 You don't have to live in a farmhouse to have farmhouse style!

 The Farmhouse look is all the rage these days.
-It’s everywhere….Pinterest, Instagram…heck I even wrote a post about farmhouse decor on a budget just last week.
+It's everywhere….Pinterest, Instagram…heck I've even written posts about where to find farmhouse decor on a budget and farmhouse decor ideas to help update your bathroom.

 And while everyone and their dog (and chickens, and baby goats- oh how I want baby goats!) seems to be living the farm life and restoring their old (or newly acquired) farmhouses, we're not all in the same boat.